ishaansathaye/ML/README.md

     - Figures out favorite aspects and makes recommendations to show things that share those aspects
     - Take the rating and develop a matrix with the genre matrix and multiply to get a weighted matrix
 - **Collaborative Filtering**
-    - Find similiar groups of users and shows recommendations based on what similar users might like
+    - Find similar groups of users and shows recommendations based on what similar users might like
     - *User-Based*
         - Based on users' neighborhood
         - Have a User Rating Matrix and then learn the similarity weights